jonsagara/SyncfusionSandbox/SyncfusionPdfLongText/README.md

 # Syncfusion.Pdf.Net.Core 29.1.40 is not properly auto-resizing text

+## **Update 2025-05-07**

+Syncfusion has confirmed that this is a bug, and will soon release a fix:

+> We confirmed the issue " Text Preservation Issue Occurs When Flattening PdfLoadedTextBoxField with AutoResizeText Enabled " as a defect in our product and we will include the fix into our upcoming weekly NuGet release, which will be available on (20/05/2025)

+## Original README

 There are two "Caliber or Gauge" text boxes in a PDF that I need to fill out:

 ![Screenshot of government form with the two Caliber or Gauge fields highlighted in red](./docs/images/TopOfPDF.png)